 Lemon juice gives it the tang, which is the basis for the cheesy flavor.

 Coconut cream (full fat, from the can) adds creamy flavor and texture and also contributes to the beautiful white color.
+It also helps it to thicken up nicely once it’s in the fridge.
 Note: You do not need to refrigerate your coconut cream first and it does not need to separate, just shake up your can and then pour out the right amount.

 White vinegar, onion powder and salt take it the rest of the way to creamy cheesy perfection.